 These tiles are useful in the home or in pre-school, nursery and kindergarten settings.
 Use for early letter recognition, letter matching and phonics activities of reading and spelling simple words.
 They can be used alongside Debbie’s two Phonics and Talk Time books.

 Teach cumulatively, from left to right, the focus graphemes with accompanying key picture-word mnemonics (aid to memory) on one side of the sheets, then assess with jumbled graphemes, row by row, on the reverse sides of the sheets.
-These can be used with the No Nonsense Phonics Skills programme, and with the Phonics International online programme, or generically to complement other phonics provision.
+These can be used with the No Nonsense Phonics Skills programme, and with the Phonics International online programme, or generically to complement other phonics provision ( also available ready-made in our shop).

 Alphabetic Code Charts